 #5 Careful when scoring!

-Bread made with whole grains such as wholemeal, whole wheat, spelt and rye have a tendency to collapse when cut.
+Bread made with whole grains such as wholemeal, whole wheat, spelt and rye has a tendency to collapse when cut.
 Don’t slash whole-grain bread unless it contains a high ratio of white bread flour.

 #6 Don’t drop the bread!

 Poking it, dropping it and general f$%£ ups like when the dough sticks to the peel can cause a delicate dough to collapse.
 Not putting enough flour in the banneton before it goes into proof is one of my most frustrating misdeeds!
 Also, in my aim to reduce dry flour on the base of the loaf, I sometimes under-flour the peel making the dough stick to it.
 Very frustrating!